MicrosoftDocs/learn/learn-pr/azure/azure-netapp-files-cost-optimization/includes/2-storage-cool-access.md

 - The capacity in the cool tier (by enabling tiering for volumes in a capacity pool).
 - Network transfer between the hot tier and the cool tier at the rate that is determined by the markup on top of the transaction cost (GET and PUT requests) on blob storage and private link transfer in either direction between the hot tiers.

-When you enable tiering for volumes, the capacity in the cool tier will be at the rate of the cool tier, and the remaining capacity will be at the rate of the hot tier.
+When you enable tiering for volumes, the capacity in the cool tier is at the rate of the cool tier.
+The remaining capacity is at the rate of the hot tier.
 The rate of the cool tier is lower than the hot tier's rate.

 To learn more about billing, see [Azure NetApp Files storage with cool access](/azure/azure-netapp-files/cool-access-introduction).